alexhernandezgarcia/alexhernandezgarcia.github.io/slides/siam-jul25.md

 - GFlowNet can sample diverse low-energy conformations of drug-like molecules with multiple torsion angles.
 - GFlowNet can learn various energy landscapes with different energy estimators.

-Paper: Volokhova, Koziarski, et al. [Towards equilibrium molecular conformation generation with GFlowNets]().
+Paper: Volokhova, Koziarski, et al. [Towards equilibrium molecular conformation generation with GFlowNets](https://pubs.rsc.org/en/content/articlepdf/2024/dd/d4dd00023d).
 Digital Discovery (2024).

 --

-However:

 - Since a GFlowNet needs to be trained for each molecule, is this practically useful at all?
 - Is MCMC not as good as GFlowNets for this task?